imlasky/imlasky.github.io/projects/_posts/2022-05-31-temp-project-website.md

 So, I wrote the "Hello World", made the same posts about a bunch of fruit, and was satisfied at how it worked.

 With the simple website completed and looking like it works, I pushed the code to the repo I will be using for my Github Pages.
 I tried to follow the tutorial from Github, but found that it didn't matter -- a simple push to the repo after the Jekyll step-by-step worked great!
-(Side note: I hate any and all Github documentation, or Microsoft for that matter, it's so overly verbose and confusing to navigate for me.)
+(Side note: I dislike any and all Github documentation, or Microsoft documentation for that matter, it's so overly verbose and confusing to navigate for me.
+But that's a rant for another time.)

 Last was to add my custom domain.
 I first needed to add the apex domain redirect, so I followed the[Github tutorial](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)on that.
 After that, I needed to add the `www` subdomain, so I followed the[instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain-and-the-www-subdomain-variant)on that one.